Skip to main content

 What to Pack for a Mission Trip: Planning for the Unexpected

 When thinking about what to pack for a mission trip, it's wise to plan for the unexpected.
 We highly recommend including a personal first-aid kit with any specific medications you need, as well as basics like pain relievers and bandages.
-Insect repellent and sunscreen are almost always a good idea.
+Insect repellent and sunscreen are always a good idea.
 Pack light, using layers, but be prepared for a variety of weather conditions.
 Most importantly, leave expensive jewelry and electronics at home.
-Travel with an open mind, and you’ll quickly find you need far less than you think to be happy and effective.
+Travel with an open mind, and you’ll quickly find you need far less than you think!

 Your Spiritual Packing List